qqqyt2000/Final-work/README.md

 * The following document is our planning copy, you are welcome to read it.(Background Story included) [Game Design Document——Voice Shadow.docx](https://github.com/user-attachments/files/17964126/Game.Design.Document.Voice.Shadow.docx)
 * You are welcome to download the installation package and run it, if you do not want to clone the code：

+# GameBackground
+In a distant medieval era, an ancient and mysterious kingdom towering majesty, with a dark and profound atmosphere, and strict hierarchy.
+The princess who is tired of the confines of palace life, longs to break free from feudal shackles, escape from the palace and seek freedom and true love.
+A warrior, once touched by the princess's kindness, steps forward to help her.
+However, the kingdom's guard, a cold and selfless commander loyal only to duty, controls a loyal troop, vowing to stop the princess and the warrior's plan to maintain the kingdom's authority.
+In this battle of "Voice and Shadow," the duel between the warrior and the guard will decide the princess's fate.

+# How to play 'Voice Shadow' ?

 1. Run the VoiceShadow_Main.py program, and the following interface appears: